htcondor/htcondor/docs/man-pages/condor_submit.rst

     cases, no default value is provided, so the maximum amount of retirement time is utilized by default.

-    Setting this expression does not affect the job’s resource requirements or preferences.
+    Setting this expression does not affect the job's resource requirements or preferences.
 For a job to only run on a machine with a minimum ``MaxJobRetirementTime``, or to preferentially run on such machines, explicitly specify this in the requirements and/or rank